-The natural light and the views are important to make any house lively and comfortable.
+The natural light and views are important to make any house lively and comfortable.
 This is why designers of this open concept floor plan placed the kitchen, the dining area and the living space parallel to each other, along a wall with numerous ceiling-to-floor windows that provide a dazzling view of the lake outside.
 An assortment of various pots and plants underneath transparent round globe lights bring the space to life.

 Most Comfortable Open Room Concept

 Hushed tones of gray in the living room that complement the whites in the kitchen makes one want to snuggle on the plush couch.
-The island and dining table are kept a black which is a stark contrast against the light shades.
+The island and dining table are kept black which is a stark contrast against the light shades.
 But this only adds more magnificence to the zone.

 It’s all about wood in this residence.
 But despite the neutral tone of the material, this place still displays sheer exquisiteness.
 The floor is a multi-toned tiled floor; the island has thin panels while the ceiling has broader ones.
-A crystal blue glass wall at the side and this zone is ready to shine.
+A crystal blue glass wall at the side and this zone are ready to shine.